On the partial derivatives of Drinfeld modular forms of arbitrary rank: Introduction

-The study of Drinfeld modular forms for the rank two setting was initiated by Goss, in the 1980s, in his PhD thesis (see also \cite{Gos80}) and continued to be developed in following years by Gekeler (see \cite{Gek88}, \cite{Gek89} and \cite{Gek90}).
+The study of Drinfeld modular forms for the rank two setting was initiated by Goss, in the 1980s, in his PhD thesis (see also \cite{Gos80}) and continued to be developed in following years by Gekeler (see \cite{Gek86,Gek88,Gek89,Gek90}).
 In \cite{BBP18}, based on the results of Pink in \cite{Pin13} and H\"{a}berli in his PhD thesis \cite{Hab21}, Basson, Breuer and Pink generalized the theory of Drinfeld modular forms to the arbitrary rank.
 They define Drinfeld modular forms, algebraically, to be global sections of particular ample invertible sheaves on the compactification of the Drinfeld moduli space and analytically to be rigid analytic functions on $\Omega^r$ satisfying a holomorphy condition at infinity and a certain automorphy condition with respect to an arithmetic subgroup of $\GL_{r}(K)$.
 They further studied the graded $\CC_{\infty}$-algebra of Drinfeld modular forms for $\GL_{r}(A)$ as well as the $\CC_{\infty}$-vector space of Drinfeld modular forms of any given weight and type (see \cite[Sec.
 17]{BBP18}).
-We mention that the work of Pellarin \cite{Pel21} provides another direction of generalization of the theory via the study of vectorial Drinfeld modular forms and their deformations.
-For more details on the history of Drinfeld modular forms as well as the contribution of Gekeler to the higher rank case such as in \cite{Gek86}, the reader can refer to \cite{BBP18}, \cite[Sec.
-7]{BB17} and \cite[Sec.
+We mention that the work of Pellarin \cite{Pel21} provides another direction for the generalization of this theory via the study of vectorial Drinfeld modular forms and their deformations.
+For more details on the history of Drinfeld modular forms, the reader can refer to \cite[Sec.
+7]{BB17}, \cite{BBP18} and \cite[Sec.
 1.1]{Per14}.